stebansaa/trustswap-pomelo/README.md

 < SUMMARY CHANGE >

-TrustSwap is a DEFI 3.0 exchange built for Antelope EVMs.Easy to use, yet powerful for the most advanced users.
-The future is cross-chain and we will be ready to embrace it !
+TrustSwap is a DEFI 3.0 exchange built for Antelope EVMs.
+Easy to use, yet powerful for the most advanced users.
+The future is multi-chain and we are ready to embrace it!

 ***